 My friends, here you’ll find the latest version of Chapters 1-2 and other useful materials from the textbook.

-Besides, here you can find my lectures’ handouts (plus additional handouts).
+Besides, here you can find my lectures’ handouts (plus a couple of additional handouts).

 My Textbook Materials: